 Texting Guidelines for Dating:

-- Generic messages like this tend to be a real turn-off for some people, especially females that receive a lot of texts like this from several different guys.
-It is much better to ask a specific question about them or something that refers back to the last time that you spoke.
+- Generic messages like this tend to be a real turn-off for some people, especially females who receive many texts like this from several different guys.
+It is much better to ask a specific question about them or something that refers to the last time you spoke.

-- Do not just engage in endless banter that never leads to a real world catch-up.
+2. Do not just engage in endless banter that never leads to a real-world catch-up.

 - Endless banter gets boring eventually, and older women, in particular, have less patience for constant text exchanges.

-- It’s confusing as to whether hanging out is a date or just friends, and it may never lead to an actual date.
-Instead, invite them out to a particular event, or ask them to meet you at specific time and place.
+- It’s confusing whether hanging out is a date or just friends, and it may never lead to an actual date.
+So instead, invite them out to a particular event, or ask them to meet you at a specific time and place.

-- Do try to proof-read your text messages for correct grammar and spelling.
+4. Do try to proofread your text messages for correct grammar and spelling.

-- This is often a major turn off, as is shortening words or using text-slang.
-Determine the audience first, but if unsure, stick to “tonight” rather than “2nite”.
+- Incorrect spelling is often a major turn off, as is shortening words or using text slang.
+Determine the audience first, but stick to “tonight” rather than “2nite” if unsure.

 - Make sure that you have a similar sense of humour before engaging in anything too risky or crude, and remember that it can be challenging to pick up on tone in text messages.

-- Wait a while to text back instead of doing it right away, especially early in the dating process.
-Waiting a while implies that you have a busy life, and also builds the suspense, which can increase emotional intensity and a sense of attraction in the person who has to wait.
+- Please wait a while to text back instead of doing it right away, especially early in the dating process.
+Waiting a bit implies that you have a busy life and builds suspense, increasing the emotional intensity and attraction in the person who has to wait.